-- To follow processes outlined in the Code. - To collaborate with relevant stakeholders to implement appropriate consequences when dealing with students who breach the Code (this may include other bus operators). - To clearly communicate reasons for decisions to relevant parties. - To support and train drivers, as required, in effectively implementing the Code. - To apply principles of natural justice in making decisions related to the Code. - To comply with Operator Accreditation and Code requirements relating to reporting of breaches of the Code and the consequences of refused bus travel.
+- To follow processes outlined in the Code. - To collaborate with relevant stakeholders to implement appropriate consequences when dealing with students who breach the Code. - To clearly communicate reasons for decisions to relevant parties. - To support and train drivers, as required, in effectively implementing the Code. - To apply principles of natural justice in making decisions related to the Code. - To comply with Operator Accreditation and Code requirements relating to reporting of breaches of the Code and the consequences of refused bus travel.